Franklin Street Safety and Mobility Improvement Project

 The Survey Closed on September 26, 2022

-The Department of Public Works (DPW) invited the public to learn about bike lane projects under consideration as part of DPW’s paving and resurfacing program for summer 2021 through summer 2022.
+The Department of Public Works (DPW) invited the public to learn about bike lane projects under consideration as part of DPW’s paving and resurfacing program for summer 2022 through summer 2023.
 The projects support the City’s Vision Zero Action Plan by using our Better Streets multimodal approach to improve safety for all roadway users.
 The corridors under consideration are: